Our First Lady

 Reverend Wanda N. Golden

-Our Lady Golden, Our Queen!
+Lady Golden, Our Queen!

-“To Equip & Empower the People of God for the Work of the Kingdom”, continues to be the thriving drive of our ministry.
+To Equip & Empower the People of God for the Work of the Kingdom.

-“Beloved I wish above all things that you prosper and be in good health even as your soul prospers3 John 2.
+“Beloved, I wish above all things that you prosper and be in good health, even as your soul prospers.” — 3 John 2

 Reverend Wanda N. Golden